start drawing

 Start Drawing!

-Drawing paper is thicker and heavier than regular computer paper.
+Drawing paper can be thicker and heavier than regular computer paper.
 However, computer paper is less costly and a good paper to practice on.

 1. Drawing is seeing.